 When you end a pregnancy, the HCG hormone your body was making during pregnancy has to completely clear out in order for a new ovulation cycle to start.
 Depending on how far along you were in your pregnancy prior to termination, that could take days or weeks.
 But according to Planned Parenthood, your period will return to its normal cycle 4-8 weeks post-abortion procedure, depending on the method of birth control you choose to use going forward.
 You can start ovulating as soon as 10 days after having an abortion.

 Like almost any medical procedure, abortions are not totally risk-free.
 New York OB-GYN Associates, a New York City-based abortion clinic, does state on its website that the possibility of scarring after a D&C procedure — the most common method of first-trimester abortion, also referred to as a dilation and curettage, in which the cervix is opened and the contents of the uterus are removed — might be "severe enough to cause problems with fertility."
 The risk of such scarring is extremely minimal, though.
-According to the American Pregnancy Association (APA), a non-profit organization that promotes pregnancy wellness, serious complications occur in fewer than 1 out of 100 first trimester abortions, when the majority of abortion procedures occur.
+Serious complications occur in fewer than two percent of first trimester abortions, when the majority of abortion procedures occur.
 If you have a medical abortion — one induced with medication — the chances of subsequent infertility are even lower.

 "Abortion does not impact fertility.
 Women should not worry about this," Dr. Jennifer Hirshfeld-Cytron, Director of Fertility Preservation and a board certified physician with Fertility Center of Illinois, tells Bustle.
 And Dr. Sanithia L. Williams, an OB-GYN in San Francisco, tells Bustle that infertility risk remains virtually zero no matter how many abortions a woman decides to have.
 "This is true for women who have one abortion, as well as for women who have more than one abortion," she says.
 One in four American women will have an abortion at some point in her life, and, according to the U.S. Census Bureau, 43.5 million American women between the ages of 15 and 50 in 2016 were mothers.
 So the numbers alone tell you that many women who have abortions go on to have children.